eirikek/Dungeons-and-Developers/README.md

 ## Accessibility

-For better accessibility we have provided ARIA-labels for the essential elements for our code.
-Which helps us provide context for our custom elements, and provide information to assistive technologies.

-- Users can navigate using keyboard
+### ARIA Labels and Keyboard Navigation

+- **ARIA Labels:** Essential elements include ARIA labels to provide additional context for custom components and ensure compatibility with assistive technologies.
+This enhances the overall usability of the application for all users.
+- **Keyboard Navigation:** The entire application is fully navigable using a keyboard.
+All interactive elements, such as buttons and links, are accessible without requiring a mouse.

-- Accessibility mode
+### Accessibility Mode

+- **Accessibility Mode:** A dedicated accessibility mode is available via a toggle button in the navigation bar and on the login page.
+This mode adjusts the user interface by removing background images and applying a black background, making text and buttons more distinguishable and easier to interact with for users with visual impairments.

 ## Sustainability